 • SFT Certified Training Instructor candidates

-• Successful candidates will earn an Instructor I Certification from the California State Fire Marshal.
+• Instructor I Certification from the California State Fire Marshal upon completing all group activities, tests, and critical individual tasks.

 Instructor II: Instructional Development